Deals

 Use the search box and sortable columns to find specific items in larger deals.
 If a row is already booked, you can open the linked slot directly from the table.

-For unbooked items, you can add or edit dates, placements, prices, and content before booking them into the calendar.
+For unbooked items, you can add or edit dates, placements, prices, and content before booking them into the Inventory Hub.
 Use the Add content step when you want to fill in placement fields before the slot is booked.

 Once everything is ready, you can book these items one by one or select multiple items using the checkboxes to book them in groups.